 When Florence sings, no matter if my mind hovers 33,000 feet above flat earth, her voice will haul my lungs back to Lambeth, 3:53 pm.

 I am well awake.

 I unsaw a photo of you, a dancer in all your naked glory, in black and white, the undulation of muscle, the pulsation of applause.
-As if fluttering, my mind faced elsewhere.
-But you looked at me earlier knowing we knew each other only to brush the thought aside.
+Instead of fumbling or fluttering, my mind faced elsewhere.
+How you looked at me earlier knowing we did know each other only to brush the thought aside.

 a familiar face